-Misadventure forms are available electronically on the school's website and also from the Head Teachers' Secondary Studies office (B1).
-Misadventure forms are to be submitted in person to the Deputy Principal and cannot be lodged electronically.
+Illness/Misadventure forms are available electronically on the school's website and also from the Head Teachers' Secondary Studies office (B1).
+Illness/Misadventure forms are to be submitted in person to the Illness/Misadventure Coordinator (Mrs Narsai) and cannot be lodged electronically.

 You should be prepared to submit or complete your assessment task, on your first day of return to school.
-If an Illness or Misadventure Application is not delivered to a Deputy Principal within five school days of your return to school, a zero mark will be awarded.
+If an Illness or Misadventure Application is not delivered to the Illness/Misadventure Coordinator (Mrs Narsai) within five school days of your return to school, a zero mark will be awarded.

-The outcome of your Illness or Misadventure Application will be decided by the Head Teacher in consultation with the Deputy Principal after considering your documented evidence, which may include an independent doctor's certificate (i.e. the doctor cannot be related to the student in any way or a work colleague of your parents).
+The outcome of your Illness or Misadventure Application will be decided by the Head Teacher in consultation with the Illness/Misadventure Coordinator after considering your documented evidence, which may include an independent doctor's certificate (i.e. the doctor cannot be related to the student in any way or a work colleague of your parents).
 The doctor's certificate cannot be post-dated (i.e. dated after the day of the task) but must include the date/s of the scheduled task.
 Medical certificates that are back dated will NOT be accepted.